+- Practice related examples;

 - Case study analysis;

 - Current journal article analysis;

 - Project and portfolio development;

 - Research used where possible to develop student critical thinking and problem-solving skills.

-Lecturers present each class with an overview of the aim of the class and how this contributes to the graduate outcomes.
+Lecturers present each class with a course outline this gives an overview of the aim of the class and how this contributes to the learning outcomes.
+It explains learning, assessment and requirements of the course.